silva95gustavo/wallet-budgetbakers/README.md

 # wallet-budgetbakers
-This is a Node.js client for the Wallet (by BudgetBakers) personal finance app unoficial API.
+This is a Node.js client for the Wallet (by BudgetBakers) personal finance app unofficial API.
 It allows you to:

 - Login
 - List import files